 A final design and construction project was started in Q1 2020 for phase I of the CC Plaza and Postimaja expansion.
 A building permit to connect underground parking has been received from the City of Tallinn.
 Final concept details including tenant mix and a new name for the complex are being finalized.
-The final building permit is expected in H2 2020 and the start of construction in H1 2021.
+The final building permit is expected in December 2020 and the start of construction is planned for H2 2021.